Rez

 Patches

-These are for and have only been tested on the European Dreamcast release of the game.
+These are for and have only been tested on the European Dreamcast release of the game unless specified otherwise.

 60 FPS